intel-lab-lkp/linux/Documentation/process/backporting.rst

 Build testing
 -------------

-We won't cover runtime testing here, but it can be a good idea to build just the files touched by the patch as a quick sanity check.
+We will not cover runtime testing here, but it can be a good idea to build just the files touched by the patch as a quick sanity check.
 For the Linux kernel you can build single files like this, assuming you have the ``.config`` and build environment set up correctly::

     make path/to/file.o

-Note that this won't discover linker errors, so you should still do a full build after verifying that the single file compiles.
-By compiling the single file first you can avoid having to wait for a full build *in case* there are compiler errors in any of the files you've changed.
+Note that this will not discover linker errors, so you should still do a full build after verifying that the single file compiles.
+By compiling the single file first you can avoid having to wait for a full build *in case* there are compiler errors in any of the files you have changed.

 Runtime testing
 ---------------